Contact Hero

 Her Village Grants

-Eligible Applicants: Nonprofit 501(c)(3) organizations that support female entrepreneurs through education, mentorship, financing, and/or other mission-aligned programming.
+Eligible Applicants: Nonprofit 501(c)(3) organizations that support female business-founders through education, mentorship, financing, and/or other mission-aligned programming or leadership.

 Grants For Nonprofits